ajaquith/securitymetrics-aws/readme.md

 2. Configures the Mailman Core data directory `mailman_core`, which is bind-mounded into the container `mailman-core`.
 The user (UID 5100), created by the role, owns the directory and can read and write to it.
 The root group (GID 5000) is assigned to it and has read-only access.
 Inside the container, the user appears as `mailman` (UID 100), and the group appears as `root` (GID 0). _Note:_ a sub-directory `var/data` has the group ownership `5101` (in container: `mailman`, GID 101) with read-write access with the set-GID bit set.
 This allows Mailman to write its Postfix-specific LMTP address-mapping files, and ensure that they are group-owned by `mailman`.

 3. Copies a templated Mailman Core supplemental configuration file `mailman-extra.cfg` to `mailman_core`, which is bind-mounted into the `mailman-core` container.
-Its only function is to set the administrator's email to `mailman_admin_email`.
+Its only function is to set the administrator's email to `mailman_email`.

 4. Configures the Mailman Web data directory `mailman_web_data`, which is bind-mounded into the container `mailman-web`.
 The user (UID 5100), created by the role, owns the directory and can read and write to it.
 The group (GID 5101) is assigned to it and has read-only access.
 Inside the container, the user appears as `mailman` (UID 100), and the group appears as `mailman` (GID 101).